|

 Split the list in two.

-This method takes the first n/2 items of `this` and puts them, in the same order, in list `l`.
-The remainder items are put in list `r`.
-After operation `this` becomes empty.
-The order of items is preserved through `l` and `r`. \param[out] l list containg the first n/2 first items \param[out] r list containg the last n/2 first items \return the total of items that has `this`
+This method takes the first n/2 items of this and puts them, in the same order, in list l.
+The remainder items are put in list r.
+After operation this becomes empty.
+The order of items is preserved through l and r.

 Referenced by Aleph::mergesort(), and TEST().

-Swap in constant time (very fast) 'this' elements with 'l' list elements
+\brief Swap in constant time (very fast) 'this' elements with 'l'

 Referenced by append(), insert(), reverse() and split_list().